Sapphirine/SocialHotspotsDetection/README.md

 ## Instructions

-- `./categoryClassifierCommand train` - The classifier joblib file was too large to upload to GitHub so you must first train the classifier yourself
+- `./categoryClassifierCommand train` - The classifier joblib file was too large to upload to GitHub so you must first train the classifier before starting the system

 - `./start` - Run a bash script to start the system.
 This will connect to the Twitter API, ingest and persist relevant tweets, and generate social hotspots.